 4.2.1 Student Enrollment

-In order to detect any of the red flags identified above that are associated with the enrollment of a student, University personnel must take both of the following steps to obtain and verify the identity of the individual opening the account:
+To detect any of the red flags identified above that are associated with the enrollment of a student, University employees must take both of the following steps to obtain and verify the identity of the individual opening the account:

 a.
 Require certain identifying information such as name, date of birth, academic records, home address or other identifying information; and